jmblankley/DataStructuresAndAlgorithms/ProjectI/README.md

 ## Project Description

 This project asks the user to input a text file containing a set of data followed by a type of sorting (merge, quick, bubble, heap, and sys) they wish to sort the data by.
-It then outputs the time complexities of this data into a graph to display the difference in run times for the different types of sorting algorithms.
+I have used this data in conjunction with `time` in the command line to graph the run times compared to O(n^2) and O(nlogn).

 ## Technologies Used